HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README.txt

 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 * Itai: Person (superclass), Zombie, Map.
 * Ido: Player, Classroom,
-* Ophir: Question+Answer Class, Drawing Surface, Main.
+* Ophir: Problem, Drawing Surface, Main.
 * External Credit: We used the processing library for graphics.